GoogleCloudPlatform/community/tutorials/docker-compose-on-container-optimized-os.md

         docker run docker/compose:1.24.0 version

-1. Ensure your location is a writable directory.
+1. Ensure that your location is a writable directory.

     Many directories are [mounted as read-only in the Container-Optimized OS](/container-optimized-os/docs/concepts/disks-and-filesystem).
 Change